rlalak/cobiro-product/README.md

 ### Interview app

-To run app use command `docker-compose up --build`
+To run app use command `docker-compose up --build`.
 App will be available on `http://127.0.0.1:8081/`

 For dev purposes uncomment mounting code into container in `docker-compose.yml` (uncomment section volumes) and run command `bin/bootstrap` to prepare application.